localpcguy/ng-rive/README.md

   },
 ...
 ```

+Note: If the rive.wasm files isn't being found, check your project's `node_modules` folder and ensure the exact path to `@rive-app/canvas-advanced` is correct.
+For example, it may be found at `/node_modules/ng-rive/node_modules/@rive-app/canvas-advanced/` if it doesn't get flattened or there are multiple versions installed.

 7. (Bonus) Rive version
 If you want to set a specific version for your wasm file you can use the `RIVE_VERSION` injection token.